top of page

 A $1 trillion bipartisan infrastructure law provided funds to enhance the power grid, buy electric school buses, and build a national network of electric vehicle chargers.

-The Inflation Reduction Act, now one-year old, is by far the most ambitious attempt to fight climate change in American history. “ [no attribution here]
+* The Inflation Reduction Act, now one-year old, is widely considered the most ambitious attempt to fight climate change in American history.
+There is, of course, a lot more to do.

 Discuss the facts about GUNS